Menu

 Year 4

-Year 5Cienna and Sasha-May
+Year 5Eva and Ezra

-The worship committee are led by Mrs Hunt and will focus on the spiritual development in school and will help to plan and lead whole school worship, develop the prayer spaces within school, lead charity work and to provide support and guidance for other pupils in times of need.
+The worship committee are led by Mrs Lowe and will focus on the spiritual development in school and will help to plan and lead whole school worship, develop the prayer spaces within school, lead charity work and to provide support and guidance for other pupils in times of need.

 Top